sawers-rellan-labs/targseq/docs/Plot_introgresion_on_phylogeny.md

-Maize Phylogeny Analysis with Alignment Relabeling
+Maize Phylogeny Analysis with Multiple Variants
 ================
 Maize Genetics Lab
-2025-04-14
+2025-04-17

 This tutorial walks through a complete workflow for processing maize genetic data, focusing on:

 1. Relabeling sequence identifiers in a FASTA alignment with meaningful taxonomic labels
-2. Extracting genotype information at the I211V variant position
+2. Extracting genotype information at multiple variant positions (I211V and A204T)
 3. Creating a phylogenetic tree with ancestry and variant information
 4. Rotating the tree to position the B73 reference genome at the top